Timi Abibu Lagunju: Deposition and after

-The highly successful and final deposition Timi Abibu Lagunju and his exile to Ibadan marked the end of an era in Ede history.
-In a way, it checkmated Islamic activism.
+The deposition of Timi Abibu Lagunju and his exile to Ibadan marked the end of an era in Ede history.
 Traditionalists who accepted Islam because of Timi Lagunju reverted to their gods.
 Muslims were also persecuted by traditionalists.
 To save their lives from persecution from these traditionalists and families, many of them fled to Owon-la-rogo compound which has been renamed as Imale Compound where they practiced their religion.
-Meanwhile, the leaders of Islam in the town made efforts, despite persecution by the traditionalists to continue to give Islam a life.
+Meanwhile, the leaders of Islam in the town made efforts, despite persecution by the traditionalists to continue to promote Islam.
 Such leaders include Zulu Qarneen, son of Noah.

-In another sense, his disposition was displeasing to Oyo authorities and Ibadan rulers who had come to regard Lagunju as one of the greatest statesmen and nationalists of the age.
-He was in fact well known and respected by the Ibadan leaders.
-He had contributed immensely to all Ibadan war efforts since the 1850s and had participated actively, too, in the peace process.
-To the new Ibadan leaders, Lagunju was also a contemporary and friend of their fathers and had witnessed, first hand, more than any other person the nineteenth century Yoruba wars.
+His deposition was displeasing to Oyo authorities and Ibadan rulers who had come to regard Lagunju as one of the greatest statesmen and nationalists of the age.
+He was well known and respected by the Ibadan leaders.
+He had contributed to all Ibadan war efforts since the 1850s and had participated actively in the peace process.
+To the new Ibadan leaders, Lagunju was also a contemporary and friend of their fathers.
 For these reasons the Ibadan leaders felt that the deposed Lagunju should be restored to the throne of his ancestors.
-These leaders included Balogun Ajayi Osungbekun, Maye Osuntoki, Abese Kongi, son of Basorun Ogunmola, and Sunmonu Apampa.50 So committed to Lagunju's cause were the Ibadan leaders, to the extent that as the Ekitiparapo war was coming to a conclusive end and camps were being broken up, they still planned to spend about two days in Ede to reconcile Lagunju and the people in the town but the colonial government aborted this.
-Johnson records thus:
+These leaders included Balogun Ajayi Osungbekun, Maye Osuntoki, Abese Kongi, son of Basorun Ogunmola, and Sunmonu Apampa.
+As the Ekitiparapo war was coming to a conclusive end and camps were being broken up, the Ibadan leaders still planned to spend about two days in Ede to reconcile Lagunju and the people in the town but the colonial government aborted this.
+Johnson states:

 The Ibadans had wanted to stop a day or two at Ede to compose the difference between the people and the Timi Lagunju, who had been deposed by them but they were hurried homewards so that they could not do so.
 Thus, ended the sixteen years war....
 The lbadan army arrived behind their town wall on the 22nd March 1893.